 Making a batch of these no-bake chocolate peanut butter bars are simple and requires only four ingredients.

-- Peanut butter: You’ll need 1 cup of creamy peanut butter for the base and more for the topping if you’re mixing it with the melted chocolate.
-I like salted peanut butter for the sweet-salty flavor, but creamy unsalted works too.
+- Peanut butter: You’ll need creamy peanut butter for the base and more for the topping if you’re mixing it with the melted chocolate.
+I like salted peanut butter for the sweet-salty flavor, but creamy unsalted works too!

-- Oat flour: You’ll need 1 cup of oat flour to give the bars structure and a soft, sturdy texture.
+- Oat flour: Oat flour gives the bars structure and a soft, sturdy texture.
 Store-bought is usually a little finer, but homemade works too if you blend rolled oats until very smooth.
+Using oat flour make these peanut butter bars completely gluten-free!

-- Maple syrup: You’ll need 1/4 cup maple syrup to sweeten the bars and help bring the base together.
+- Maple syrup: This sweetens the bars and help bring the base together.
 Honey or agave can work too.

-- Chocolate chips: You’ll need 1/2 cup of chocolate chips for the topping.
+- Chocolate chips: For the topping!
 Mini chocolate chips melt easily, but regular chocolate chips work just as well!
 You can use semi-sweet or dark chocolate chips.

 Tip: For a yummy twist, you can add 1/2 cup of shredded coconut or chopped nuts as a topping.
 It can add an additional crunch and texture.